 Ranabir Samaddar is Distinguished Chair in Migration and Forced Migration Studies, Calcutta Research Group, Kolkata, India.
 He belongs to the critical school of thinking.
 He has pioneered along with others peace studies programmes in South Asia and has worked extensively on issues of justice and rights in the context of conflicts in South Asia.

-Ludger Hagedorn, IWM Permanent Fellow, will moderate the evening.
+Ludger Hagedorn, IWM Permanent Fellow, was the evening's moderator.